leegee/learning-oe/README.md

 * *Multiple choice*
 * *Vocab" presents two columns of shuffled words which need to be paired.
-* *Blanks* presents a sentence with blanks which need to be completed from a list
+* *Blanks* presents a sentence with blanks which need to be completed from a list of words
+* *Writing Blocks* rqeuires the user to translate a sentence by selecting words
-* *Writing* rqeuires the user to translate a sentence
+* *Writing* rqeuires the user to translate a sentence by entering free text
 * *Dynamic Vocab* selects creates a Vocab lesson by combining data from other cards in he lesson

 ## NB

 Any resemblance to other language learning apps is purely coincidence.

 ## TODO